 As you can see from the above, we offer braided rope in both nylon and polyester.
-Here, we want to briefly touch on the two types of material in case you’re struggling to decide which the right one may be for you!
+Here, we want to briefly touch on the two types of material in case you’re struggling to decide which is the right one for you!

 Polyester is also a man-made synthetic polymer that is also highly durable and weather-resistant, although generally less so than nylon.
 For that reason, you’ll typically see nylon more often being used outdoors.
 But that also means nylon tends to come with a higher price tag.
 Another benefit that polyester itself offers is that it offers better heat resistance.